School on a Boat

 Climate Crises

-Adapting to climate change, our boat schools reach 420 students in flood-prone Bangladesh.
+Our climate-resilient boat schools reach 420 students in flood-prone Bangladesh.

 How You Can Help